RedAntsSec/MojiPy/README.md

 Written by RedAntsSec(Github),RedAntsS3c(Telegram).

 You can use "Mojinterpreter.py" as a module in your programs for making them funny for public.
 We already have a telegram bot that can do this operation and its source is in "MojiPy.py".
+Its currently username in telegram is: @MojiPy_bot

 # How to use ?
   There are two functions in this program. dinterpret and interpret.
 The first one is for converting all of the given python code keywords to emojies.